artsandmetaphysics/goodlifeodyssey/_posts/2020-06-14-antigone-historical-context.md

 ---
 title: >
-  Can We Understand _Antigone_ as Its Audience Would?
+  Can We Understand _Antigone_ in Context?
 description: >
    We know the political and military context in which Sophocles wrote.
 Is this enough to interpret his plays as his audience would?
 ---

-{{ page.description }}

-Since Sophocles’ audience is long dead, we can’t know for certain.
-Some would say we can’t know at all, but I think this is too pessimistic.
-One helpful exercise is to imagine how our ancestors, with similarly limited context, would understand our art.
+{{ page.description }} Since they are long dead we can’t know for certain.
+Some say we can’t know at all, but I think this is too pessimistic.
+The past was different, but not so different we can’t reason about it.
+For example, imagine how our ancestors, with similarly limited context, would understand our art.
 What barriers would time raise for their understanding?

-Missing contemporary references would be problem.
+The most immediate source of confusion would be unknown contemporary references.
 A comedy show, joking about the absurdities in our politics and every day, would become difficult to follow.
-An epic historical drama, filled with themes of war, justice, love, and duty, would remain relevant.
+An epic historical drama, filled with universal themes of war, justice, love, and duty, less so.

 I think _Antigone_ has few contemporary references that would impact the play’s meaning; it is more like the historical epic than the comedy.
 There are a few; the choral ode after Antigone departs to her death compares her to Danaë, recounts Lycurgus’ death, and then tells a story about a Thracian queen who killed her two sons.
 The connection between the latter two is unclear, but would have been understood by the Athenian audience.

 Implicit cultural norms and values are a second confounding factor.
 Both the comedy and the epic would assume their audience shares certain values and outlook.
 For example, a movie may expect its audience to understand and emotionally connect with Christianity a certain way.

-I think a misinterpretation of the values and religion of the Athenians is more likely to result in a misinterpretation than the few missing references.
+Unlike missing references, it would be difficult to detect whether cultural norms had shifted significantly.

-How would exposing a traitor’s corpse be understood by Sophocles’ audience, as newly kinged Creon dictates:
+For example, how would exposing a traitor’s corpse be understood by Sophocles’ audience?
+Newly kinged Creon dictates:

 <blockquote class="poetry">
 <p>But as for his blood brother, Polynices,</p>